VictoriaMetrics/VictoriaMetrics/docs/data-ingestion/Alloy.md

 ---

 Grafana Alloy supports sending data via the Prometheus Remote Write Protocol and Open Telemetry.
-Current this guide only explains
 Collecting metrics and forwarding them to VictoriaMetrics using Prometheus scraping and remote write is more straight forward, but using Open Telemetry enables more complex processing operations to occur before sending data to VictoriaMetrics.
-The Alloy configuration can found in the following location depending on your platform
+The Alloy configuration file can found in the following location depending on your platform

 - Linux: `/etc/alloy/config.alloy`
 - Windows: `%ProgramFiles%\GrafanaLabs\Alloy\config.alloy`